Ada "Bricktop" Smith: Theater and performance

-She began performing when she was very young, and by 16, she was touring with T.O.B.A.
+Smith began performing when she was young, and by 16, she was touring with T.O.B.A.
 (Theatre Owners' Booking Association) and on the Pantages vaudeville circuit.
 When she was 20, her performance tours brought her to New York City.
 While at Barron's Exclusive Club, a nightspot in Harlem, she put in a good word for a band called Elmer Snowden's Washingtonians, and the club booked them.
 One of its members was Duke Ellington.

-She was an excellent dancer.
-Her first meeting with Cole Porter is described in her obituary in the The Herald-Dispatch (Huntington, West Virginia): Porter once walked into the cabaret and ordered a bottle of wine.
+She was a prolific dancer.
+Her first meeting with Cole Porter is described in her obituary in The Herald-Dispatch (Huntington, West Virginia): Porter once walked into the cabaret and ordered a bottle of wine.
 "Little girl, can you do the Charleston?" he asked.
 Yes, she said.
 And when she demonstrated the new dance, he exclaimed, "What legs!
 What legs!"

-Bricktop continued to perform as a cabaret entertainer well into her eighties, including some engagements at the age of 84 in London, where she proved herself to be as professional and feisty as she had ever been, and included Cole Porter's "Love for Sale" in her repertoire.
+Smith continued to perform as a cabaret entertainer well into her eighties, including some engagements at the age of 84 in London, and included Cole Porter's "Love for Sale" in her repertoire.

 Cafe society

 By 1924, she was in Paris.
-Cole Porter hosted many parties, "lovely parties" as Bricktop called them, where he hired her as an entertainer, often to teach his guests the latest dance craze such as the Charleston and the Black Bottom.
+Cole Porter hosted many parties, "lovely parties" as Smith called them, where he hired her as an entertainer, often to teach his guests the latest dance craze such as the Charleston and the Black Bottom.
 At age 28, Smith was invited to sing at the Montmartre club Le Grand Duc owned by Eugène Bullard.
 There, she befriended Langston Hughes, a then-struggling poet who worked alongside her as a dishwasher and busboy.

 Known for her signature cigars, the "doyenne of cafe society" drew many celebrated figures to her club, including Cole Porter, the Duke and Duchess of Windsor, and F. Scott Fitzgerald.
 Fitzgerald mentions the club in his 1931 short story "Babylon Revisited."
 Her protégés included Duke Ellington, Mabel Mercer, and Josephine Baker.
 The Cole Porter song "Miss Otis Regrets" was written especially for her to perform.
 Django Reinhardt and Stephane Grappelli wrote a song called "Brick Top," which they recorded in Paris in 1937 and in Rome in 1949.